wp-plugins/my-calendar/readme.txt

 Basic Features:

-* 	[User's Guide available for purchase](http://www.joedolson.com/articles/my-calendar/users-guide/) for assistance in set up and use.
 *	Standard calendar grid or list views of events
 * 	Show events in monthly, weekly, or daily view.
-* 	Mini-calendar view for compact displays (widget or as shortcode)
+* 	Mini-calendar view for compact displays (as widget or as shortcode)
-*	Widget with today's events
+*	Widget to show today's events
-*	Widget with upcoming or past events
+*	Widget to show upcoming or past events
-*	Custom templates for event layout
+*	Custom templates for event output
 *	Limit by category/categories
 * 	Limit by location
+* 	Limit by author
 *	Disable default CSS and default JavaScript or display only on specific Pages/Posts
 *	Editable CSS styles and JavaScript behaviors
 *	Schedule a wide variety of recurring events.